Author, Andrew Gibson

 Banks vs money transfer specialists – what’s the difference?

-Both banks and money transfer specialists use the same SWIFT payment system to execute money transfers from Cyprus to the UK.
+Both banks and money transfer specialists use the same SWIFT payment system.

-So the method of money transmission is the same.
+So the method of payment is the same.

 The main differences are to do with cost and service.